codarrenvelvindron/codarren.github.io/_drafts/DIY_API_Request_limiter_in_python.md

 ```

 ## Making it more strict
-Here we are accepting 4minutes 59 seconds as an acceptable risk.
+Here we are accepting 4minutes 59 seconds as an acceptable risk. (highly unlikely)

 It is possible to modify the request limiter to be more strict.